 The Brazilian had an excellent technical cache and was more than willing to get stuck into challenges.
 Yet for all the flashes shown in that season in particular (not to mention the ensuing one), he never quite showed the requisite consistency needed in that position.

-Hence, the loan deal last summer that saw him depart for Sao Paolo.
+Hence, the loan deal last summer that saw him depart for Sao Paulo.
 After an attempt to prolong his stay in Brazil six months fell through, Denilson will head back to London after his deal expires on June 30.

 The 24-year-old is approaching the news with a professional demeanor, which should be applauded, but he doesn't exactly appear enthused about leaving Brazil.